ivanbabko/goodrocket-css/README.md

 ### Components

 This is where the majority of the work happens after initial project set-up.
-Here we style recognisable pieces of UI (e.g. `.c-modal {}`).
-We still use only classes here, so the specificity doesn't increase.
+We still use **only** classes here, so the specificity doesn't increase.
+However Components layer is more explicit than Objects layer because we're styling recognisable pieces of UI here (e.g. `.c-modal {}`).

 We shouldn't find any selectors with a lower specificity than a class in this layer.
 At the same time, we should aim not to increase the specificity.
 Avoid nesting, chaining, or qualifying the selectors.
-Keep the specificity flat by using [BEM naming](https://css-tricks.com/bem-101) to convey structure in your CSS.
+Keep the specificity flat and use [BEM naming](https://css-tricks.com/bem-101) to convey structure in your CSS.

 Component classes can be combined with Object classes in the markup to take advantage of already available abstractions in the Objects layer.